jayeshpatil665/race/README.md

 # race
-RACE is a (Remote Any Command Execution) technique , developed by me for Windows operating system
+RACE is a (Remote Any Command Execution) technique ,  for Windows operating system